Southwell Racecourse

 Main Races and Events at Southwell

-The All-Weather Championships take place at Southwell every Easter, with the £1million Finals Day taking place at Lingfield Park on Good Friday.
+The All-Weather Championships take place at Southwell every Easter, with the £ 1 million Finals Day held at Lingfield Park on Good Friday.

-The Championships are a fantastic way for horseracing fans to eye up the current talent moving into the finals and are well-attended year-on-year.
+The Championships are a fantastic way for horse racing fans to assess the current talent moving into the finals and are well-attended year after year.

 The busiest events at Southwell are undoubtedly their summer Ladies’ Day and winter Gentlemen’s Day, which are popular with locals and tourists alike.